0x9ONU/Obsidian-Notes/3 - Junior Year/Spring 2025/HW&SW Co-Design/Week 12/Assignment 4/Hardware-Software Co-Design - Assignment 4.md

 #### Study #1: “NBTI-aware Skew Minimization Techniques [1]”

+When it comes to clock skew, multiple different types of

 #### Study #2: “Low-Power Clock Distribution Using a Current-Pulsed Clocked Flip-Flop [2]”